kevinphan97/Weather-Dashboard/README.md

   To install the application, clone the repository.

   ## Usage
-  You can access the application at:
+  You can access the application at: https://kevinphan97.github.io/Weather-Dashboard/

-  ## License
-  The license for this application is:

   ## Contribution
   No contribution needed.